 S. commune is the record holder for the level of genetic diversity among studied species (Baranova et al. 2015).
 Genetic diversity, or virtual heterozygosity, is proportional to the generational mutation rate and the effective population size.
 Thus, one can expect either or both of these values for S. commune to be high.
-It was previously shown that the gerational mutation rate of S. commune in vitro is although high, but not extremely high, being of the same order magnitude (10-8 substitutions/nucleotide/generation) as generational mutation rate for humans .
-However, as we show in Chapter 3 of this work, the generational mutation rate of S. commune has the potential to be much higher in nature than in vitro.
-S. commune can occupy territory both via poo- and dikaryon mycelia (Palmer and Horton 2006), and both of these stages can accumulate somatic mutations that can further translate into generational mutations.
-Here, we aim to study how somatic mutations are accumulated during vegetative growth of S. commune mycelia in nature.
+It was previously shown that the generational mutation rate of S. commune in vitro is although high, but not extremely high, being of the same order magnitude (10-8 substitutions/nucleotide/generation) as generational mutation rate of S. commune in Chapter 3 of this work, the generational mutation rate of S. commune has the potential to be much higher in nature than in vitro.
+S. commune can occupy territory via dikaryon, and, rarely, monokaryon mycelia (Palmer and Horton 2006), and both of these stages can accumulate somatic mutations that can further translate into generational mutations.
+Here, I aim to study how somatic mutations are accumulated during vegetative growth of S. commune mycelia in nature.

-We collected terminal fruit bodies of S. commune from trunks occupied by visually continuous series of fruit bodies.
-Thus, we hoped that these fruit bodies were either produced by a single dikaryon, or were produced by a single monokaryon that crossed with two different monokaryons.
-We obtained whole genome sequences of these fruit bodies and de novo assembled one of the samples from each trunk.
+We collected terminal fruit bodies of S. commune from tree trunks occupied by visually continuous series of fruit bodies.
+Thus, I hoped that these fruit bodies were either produced by a single dikaryon, or were produced by a single monokaryon that crossed with two different monokaryons.
+I obtained whole genome sequences of these fruit bodies and de novo assembled one of the samples from each trunk.
 Given the high genetic distance between homologous chromosomes, they did not assemble into one contig but rather into two separate contigs.
-Thus, we obtained de novo assemblies with length almost twice as large as the length of a haploid S. commune genome.
-Then we mapped reads from another fruit body from each trunk onto the obtained assemblies, separately for each trunk.
-If reads were (almost) fully mapped onto the assembly, we concluded that the fruit bodies were produced by a single dikaryon and shared the diploid genome.
-If approximately half of reads were mapped and covered approximately half of the assembly, we concluded that the fruit bodies shared one of the parens (and thus shared a haploid genome).
-In both cases, we called substitutions in covered parts of the assemblies, and estimated the rate at which substitutions were accumulated between fruit bodies, and how this rate correlated with distances between fruit bodies.
+Thus, I obtained de novo assemblies with length almost twice as large as the length of a haploid S. commune genome.
+Then I mapped reads from another fruit body from each trunk onto the obtained assemblies, separately for each trunk.
+If reads were (almost) fully mapped onto the assembly, I concluded that the fruit bodies were produced by a single dikaryon and shared the diploid genome.
+If approximately half of reads were mapped and covered approximately half of the assembly, I concluded that the fruit bodies shared one of the parents (and thus shared a haploid genome).
+In both cases, I called substitutions in covered parts of the assemblies, and estimated the rate at which substitutions were accumulated between fruit bodies, and how this rate correlated with distances between fruit bodies.